raufmirzayee/raufmirzayee.github.io/_pages/about.md

   - /about.html
 ---

-Data Scientist, Product Analytics, Advanced Data Insight Analyst, Data Storyteller in the Travel Tech industry.
+Data Scientist, Product Analytics in the Travel Tech industry.

 About Me
 ======